Country Club Village 6

 No analysis available

-I found no mention of a car wash facility in the public remarks.
-Listings consistently highlight parking, security, pool, BBQ, and paths, but not any vehicle wash area.
-This feature looks unsupported by the available remarks.
+There is no mention of a car wash facility in the supplied public remarks.
+Listings focus on parking, security, pool, BBQ, and paths, which suggests the MLS checkbox is likely incorrect or copy-pasted.

 No analysis available